mindsdb/mindsdb/docs/mindsdb-docs/docs/deployment/linux.md

 ## Troubleshooting

-If the installation fails, don't worry, simply follow the below bellow instruction which should fix most issues.
+If the installation fails, don't worry, simply follow the below below instruction which should fix most issues.
 If none of this works, try using the [docker container]() and create an issue with the installation errors you got on our [Github repository](https://github.com/mindsdb/mindsdb/issues).
 We'll try to review the issue and give you response within a few hours.

 !!! failure "`No module named mindsdb`"